17Chad/Xtreme-Rust-PortScanner/README.md

 "cargp run -- -a 192.168.1.1 -p 22

 "cargo build --release" to build and optimize size of the executable.

+Usage: -a Address -p Port

+Available options:
+    -a, --address <Address>  The address that you want to scan.
+Must be a valid IPv4 address.
+    -p, --ports <Port>  The port(s) to scan.
+Specify a single port (e.g., 80), a list of ports (e.g., 80,22,443,8080), or a range of ports (e.g., 1-1024).
+    -h, --help          Prints help information

 ```

 **To cross-compile for ARM, ARM64, MIPS (both big-endian and little-endian), TILE, PowerPC, etc you can use Rust's built-in support for cross-compilation targets.
 Here are the general steps to cross-compile for these architectures:**